yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/06-configure-styles/README.md

  //
  //////////////////////////////////////////////////////////////////////////////
 -->
-# 06 Configure Styles - Graph Builder Tutorial
+# 06 Configure Styles - Tutorial: Graph Builder

 # Styling the graph using GraphBuilder